 This is particularly useful if the user changes his computer.
 The game progress will be resumed by either the Cloud API or reading directly from the disk.
 The files will be automatically downloaded before the game is launched as you would have already entered your Steam credentials.
 The main job of the Steam Cloud is to ensure that all the files are synchronized across all the computers a user is using.

 Users have the option to disable the whole Cloud synchronization present in the Steam Settings in the client.
 Users also have the flexibility to disable the Cloud synchronization per game.
 But before moving on with the solutions, update the Steam client to the latest build.

-What are the different methods of utilizing the Steam Cloud?
+What Are the Different Methods of Utilizing the Steam Cloud?

 Steam offers two different methods to utilize the Steam Cloud.